icon-ph/Rufa/pages/about.md

 ---
-title: The Comedy Princess: Rufa Mae Quinto Collection
+title: "The Comedy Princess: Rufa Mae Quinto Collection"
 layout: about
 permalink: /about.html
 credits: true